k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

 Note **that the [Sync method](/articles/14_sync_LU_instance/04_sync_methods.md) LU property is set by default to None**, i.e. each LUI (reference table) is synced only once.
-You need to edit this property to enable a recurring sync of the reference table from the source environment.
+You need to edit this property in order to enable a recurring sync of the reference table from the source environment.

 ### TDM_Refrence LU - reference_table LU Table

-The reference_table LU table keeps the reference tata.
+The reference_table LU table keeps the reference data.
 The LU table has the following fields:

 - TABLE_NAME - populated with the reference table name.
 For example: CUSTOMER_TYPE.
 - TDM_TASK_EXECUTION_ID - populated - by default - by **ALL**.
 When running a TDM Extract task in [Data Versioning mode](/articles/TDM/tdm_gui/16_extract_task.md#entity-versioning), this column is populated by the task_execution_id of the task execution.